-Although only LQGs and TSDFs are required to report their hazardous waste generation and management amounts, it is important to note that North Carolina also has 1,769 small quantity generators and 4,355 conditionally exempt small quantity generators.
-These facilities are not required to report the amount of hazardous waste they generate because they are typically small businesses for whom periodic reporting could be overly burdensome.
+Although only LQGs and TSDFs are required to report their hazardous waste generation and management amounts, it is important to note that North Carolina also has 1,952 small quantity generators and 4,547 conditionally exempt small quantity generators doing business in the state.
+These facilities are not required to report the amount of hazardous waste generated because they are typically small businesses for whom periodic reporting could be overly burdensome.
 However, these facilities collectively generate a significant amount of hazardous waste that must be managed properly and in compliance with all applicable rules.
 Significant resources are devoted to compliance and enforcement activities, technical assistance and outreach at these facilities.